theAIGuysCode/yolov4-deepsort/README.md

 ## Training your model

 Upload, annotate, and train your model on Roboflow with [Roboflow Train](https://docs.roboflow.com/train).
 Your model will be hosted on an inference URL.

+In the future we will update this repository to support using other custom models (like YOLOv5) as the object detector (PRs welcome).

 ## Performing Object Tracking